davidwt5/seismatest/readme.md

 ### Current Limitations and Possible Improvements
 - No HTTPS support; should not be used with real Employee data
-- Default DNS; difficult to remember endpoint
+- Default DNS; difficult to remember URL
 - When GitHub Actions build and push Docker images, the "latest" tag is always used.
-  - Bad practice; Difficult to revert to previous versions since new images replace the old ones with the same tag when pushed
+  - Bad practice; Makes it difficult to revert to previous versions.
-  - Should: Set up automatic version incrementation for tagging purposes
+  - Should: Set up automatic version incrementation tagging.
-- ECS instance does not automatically re-deploy upon new image being pushed to ECR.
-  - Possible solution: <br>
+- Uses the following command to redeploy image from ECR: <br>
   aws ecs update-service --cluster (cluster-name) --service (service-name) --force-new-deployment --region (region)
   - force-new-deployment lets us redeploy images with the same tag without having to create a new revision of task definitions
-  - This solution is of course incompatible if we were to swap to incrimental version tagging
+  - This solution is, of course, incompatible if we were to swap to incremental version tagging
 - Default security group was used to open EC2 port to the public
-  - Should create a new security group instead specifically for that EC2 instance in order to avoid unintentionally opening endpoints to the public for a different EC2 instance that also uses default.
+  - Should create a new security group instead specifically for that EC2 instance.
+    This is to avoid unintentionally opening endpoints to the public for future instances that also use default.
 - Unit test and E2E test should be able to load .csv or other file types that contain testing information (input and expected output) and run them as test cases.
 Much more efficient than handwriting test cases.